 View your call queue

 In the channel, select the Calls tab.

 You'll see your individual agent call queue history and previews of your call queue's shared transcribed voicemail.
-(Shared agent call queue history will be available in an upcoming release.)

 The Agents list in the lower right corner shows you who else is available to take calls.

 Switch from your call queue history to the support team’s shared voicemail by selecting an option near the top of the screen.

 Simply point to the call in your queue and select Call.

 Change your availability

 Signal to the other agents when you’re off duty.